-One of the goals of the current Phase 1 of the battery initiative is to position itself to supply a silicon-based (Si) anode material that meets the needs of industry buyers by the end of 2023.
+One of the goals of the current Phase 1 of the battery initiative is to position itself to supply a silicon based (SiOx) anode material that meets the needs of industry buyers by the end of 2023.

-In parallel, HPQ plans to commission a first production line capable of manufacturing 200 tons per year of silicon-based anode materials by the end of 2024.
+HPQ/Novacium are also planning to commission a production line capable of manufacturing silicon-based anode materials by the end of 2024.
 In this perspective, Novacium, in collaboration with Dr. Pascal RIVAT Ph.D., will have to identify the technological elements necessary to achieve this objective.
 They will also need to evaluate capital investments (CAPEX) as well as operational expenses (OPEX) for each process, with the aim of selecting the most appropriate technology for HPQ's production line.